 The Catheter-DCM clinical trial was designed to explore catheter-based direct injection delivery of ixmyelocel-T to treat DCM patients.
-This multicenter, randomized, controlled, prospective, open-label, Phase 2 study enrolled DCM patients at clinical sites across the United States.
+This multicenter, randomized, controlled, prospective, open-label, Phase 2 study enrolled DCM patients at clinical sites in the United States.

 We reported final 12-month results from the Catheter-DCM Phase 2 trial at the SCAI 2012 Scientific Sessions on May 10, 2012.
-The trial included 22 ischemic DCM (IDCM) and non-ischemic DCM (NIDCM) patients with a NYHA heart failure class of III or IV, or moderate to severe heart failure, and a left ventricular ejection fraction of 30 percent or less, which is a measure of how much blood leaves the heart with each pump.
-Patients were randomized 2:1 to receive an injection of the treatment into their heart muscles or to a control group, and were followed at three, six and 12 months.
-After 12 months, no procedural complications and no difference in adverse events were reported among patients who received the treatment and the control group.
-IDCM patients who received ixmyelocel-T had a lower mean number of major adverse cardiac events (MACE) (0.22 compared to 1.67 in the control group).
+The trial included 22 IDCM and NIDCM patients with a NYHA heart failure class of III or IV, or moderate to severe heart failure, and a left ventricular ejection fraction of less than or equal to 30 percent, and meet other eligibility criteria including optimized medical therapy.
+Patients were randomized in an approximate 2:1 ratio of treatment to control group.
+Patients in the treatment group received therapy through transendocardial catheter injection and were followed at three, six and 12 months.
+IDCM patients who received ixmyelocel-T had a lower mean number of MACE (0.22 compared to 1.67 in the control group).
 IDCM patients who received the treatment were more likely to see improvement in NYHA class, six-minute walking distance and ejection fraction, compared to those in the control group.
 No consistent trends were noted in NIDCM patients.
+Adverse events were comparable between the treatment and control group.